TomKlaverAH/nvm-switch.el/README.md

 that selects a NodeJS version from `nvm` and updates `exec-path` and `PATH` in `process-environment`.

-This should cause any spawned processes to use the select NodeJS version.
+This should cause any spawned processes to use the selected NodeJS version.

 The `.nvm` directory can be customized in `nvm-switch-directory`.